 "I had hoped to come over here with a larger delegation, but for a revolutionist it is not easy to get from England to the continent.
-The gentlemen of the Labor Party and of the 21/3 International say that they could not come.
+The gentlemen of the Labor Party and of the 21/2 International say that they could not come.
 But they could not because they did not want to.
 For the reformists shrink from coming in contact with the communists in any way.
 They prefer a united front with the capitalists.
 This week the Labor Party voted in Parliament for the convention of an inter-parliamentary conference on the Ruhr question, at which the Parliaments of Great Britain, France, and Belgium should meet.
 That is, representatives of the capitalists and labor representatives of the victorious countries only.

-It would be useless for me to give you any hope of help from the Labor Party, or from the mighty British trade unions, of which the great mass of English workers are still members.
+It would be useless only. from the Labor Party, or from the mighty British trade unions, of which the great mass of English workers are still members.
 The Labor Party is already anticipating the day when it will be in the government, and thus it prefers the sympathy of the bourgeoise to the sympathy of the working masses of Europe.